Text source: Bethany World Prayer Center / GAAPNet

 A door of opportunity has been opened for the Church today to share the love of God with the Iraqi Arabs.
 Will we respond?

-* Pray that the Iraqi Arab Christians would be protected from harm and persecution.
+Prayer Points Pray that Iraqi Arab Christians would be protected from harm and persecution.